Reversible Solid Oxide Cell (rSOC) technology as a power storing

 CEA (French Alternative Energies and Atomic Energy Commission) is a Research and Technology Organization (RTO).
 It aims to produce, integrate and transfer science and technology to help resolve the main EU challenges: low carbon energies, defense and security, information and healthcare technologies.
 CEA has more than 16,000 employees, filing more than 500 patents / year.

-In REFLEX project, CEA is optimizing the stack to integrate Elcogen optimized cells and to operate in reversible mode.
+For REFLEX, the CEA optimised the stack to integrate Elcogen optimised cells and to operate in reversible mode.

 GPTech is a pioneer company in the development of power electronic devices which uses the state of the art technology to provide new solutions to the Renewable Energy Sector.
 GPTech’s experience in grid integration has made the company one of the most important suppliers of power electronics devices all over the world with presence in Europe, America, Asia and Africa.

-In REFLEX project, GPTech and USE are taking care of power electronics development adapted for rSOC systems.
+For REFLEX, GPTech and University of Seville were taking on the power electronics development adapted for rSOC systems.

 System field testing

-The REFLEX system will be installed at the ENVIPARK headquarter, to provide electricity and heat and maximize auto-consumption of local renewable energies mixture.
+The REFLEX system is installed at the ENVIPARK headquarters, to provide electricity and heat and maximise auto-consumption of local renewable energy.

 ENGIE is a French multinational utility company operating in the fields of electricity generation and distribution, natural gas, nuclear, renewable energy and Petroleum.

 Currently we can state that Elcogen has developed solid oxide cells with reversable mode.
 Our cells can produce electricity from fuels like biogas, diesel, natural gas, ethanol, methanol, propane, wood gas and LPG (SOFC mode).
 And to store excess electricity by producing hydrogen (electrolysis, SOEC mode) within the same cells.
-The developments of reversible cells continue until 2020.
+The development of our reversible cells continues and discussions are underway on commercialisation of the rSOC technology following the successful conclusion of the REFLEX project.